5G-MAG/Getting-Started/pages/5g-media-streaming/tutorials/testing-postman.md

 Sending this request should result in a response similar to this:
 <img width="1069" alt="Bildschirmfoto 2024-01-26 um 09 36 19" src="https://github.com/5G-MAG/rt-5gms-application-function/assets/2427039/e5a21053-6a98-4bed-8695-f3b2a39d16dc">

-## Deleting a Provisioning Session
+### Deleting a Provisioning Session

 Deleting a provisioning session is straight forward as well.
 As we already defined the required variables, you can simply execute the call and should receive a `202 Accepted` response.

+## Content Hosting

+To manage content hosting configurations, proceed similarly to managing provisioning sessions.
+Note that the `create` and `purge` functions contain a `JSON` structure in the payload to define the content hosting parameters.

 ## Consumption Reporting

 To manage consumption reporting configurations, proceed similarly to managing provisioning sessions.
-Note that the `create` and `update` functions contain a `JSON` structure in the payload to define the required parameters.
+Note that the `create` and `update` functions contain a `JSON` structure in the payload to define the consumption reporting parameters.

 ## Policy Templates